Gulabi Gang: Membership

 The gang has reported to have grown since 2010 and has been active in regions of Uttar Pradesh and Madhya Pradesh.
 In 2014, the group estimated around 270,000 members.
 To become a member of the Gulabi Gang, women are expected to pay a registration fee of 100 rupees.
 Members wear bright pink saris and carry lathis, or wooden sticks, for protection.
 When a woman is assisted by the gang, she is expected to join the gang and contribute to the mission of assisting other women.

 While men are not permitted to be members of the gang, many male villagers play an active supporting role.
 One such examples is Jai Prakash Shivhari, who joined to stand in solidarity against issues like government corruption, child marriages, and dowry deaths.
-Often, a few male supporters will accompany the gang to gatherings and protests for the safety purposes.
+Often, a few male supporters will accompany the gang to gatherings and protests for safety purposes.
 Because many villages predominantly only educate men, male supporters also assist with administrative tasks that require reading, writing, and math skills.
 The gang's initiatives have also been advantageous for many male villagers, who have increasingly requested the group's assistance in their advocacy campaigns.
 For instance, when Banda farmers staged a demonstration to demand compensation for failed crops, they sought the Gulabi Gang's support.
 This collaboration has encouraged more men to openly endorse the gang's endeavors and be more receptive to the idea of their own female relatives joining the group.